How Much Do Double-Pane Windows Cost in 2025?

 Glass and Fill Type

-Double-pane windows are often filled with inert argon or krypton gas, which provide excellent thermal protection.
-You can also add high-efficiency or safety coatings, increasing the cost of your double-pane windows.
+Double-pane windows are often filled with inert argon or krypton gas, which provides excellent thermal protection.
+You can also add high-efficiency or safety coatings, which will increase the cost of your double-pane windows.

 Glass and Fill TypeAverage Cost Range (Including Labor)